 Update your browser to view this website correctly.
 Update my browser now

-• Members must check-in at the Front Desk each time they use the facility.
+• Members and their guests must check in at the Front Desk each time they use the facility.

 • Children under 14 years of age cannot be left unattended.

 • Children 14-18 must be signed in by a parent or guardian.

 • Children under 14 years of age must pass a swim test annually, qualifying them to be in the pool unaccompanied by an adult or guardian.

 • Children under the age of 14 must be supervised by a parent or guardian in the locker rooms and all children ages 5 and older must use the appropriate gender locker room or the Family Changing Room.

 • CHILDREN 5 AND UNDER AS WELL AS ANY CHILD NEEDING A FLOTATION DEVICE MUST BE ACCOMPANIED IN THE WATER BY AN ADULT WITHIN ARMS REACH.

 • Only non-inflatable flotation devices are permitted for persons still learning to swim.